 Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

-Part of the funding can also support projects that develop or trial innovative products or services that will support energy consumers.
+Part of the funding also supports projects that develop or trial innovative products or services that will support energy consumers.

-The funding is made available to charities in England, Scotland and Wales to deliver projects and services that meet the priorities of the scheme.
-Charities can register their interest the scheme at any time and if they pass a basic due diligence process, they can then submit applications when a funding round opens.
+The funding is available to charities in England, Scotland and Wales to deliver projects and services that meet the priorities of the scheme.
+Charities can register their interest in the scheme at any time and if they pass a basic due diligence process, they can then submit applications when a funding round opens.

 Successful projects are selected with input from an independent panel of experts and cover a range of locations across England, Scotland and Wales.